 They never stopped meaning something to me, but I stopped talking about them.
 Despite having never heard the concept of reincarnation, as a child I had come to my own internal truth that these were in fact memories.
 I had decided that these things I was seeing weren’t like my regular dreams, and had actually happened.
 There was a notable difference.
 So, I reasoned that if these things had actually happened, then my family members had to have been those people before.
 I couldn’t wrap my head around this.
 It made me think extensively about life and death, perhaps more than a child my age should or usually would.
 It was that truth I held within me, to myself, that always nagged at me, and didn’t allow me to fully embrace or understand religion or life in general.
 I didn’t know what the truth was…just that I hadn’t yet found it.

-I also don’t care to reveal many of my past lives because I’ve come to an inner knowing that these things are revealed to me for my own growth and understanding of myself.
+I also don’t care to reveal many of my past lives because I’ve come to an inner knowing that these things are revealed to me for my own growth and understanding of myself, purpose, and perhaps karma.
 For example, there are many times that I will be naturally drawn to a particular person, or a certain practice will resonate with me.
-Then I will sometimes be shown a memory of myself engaging in that particular practice in another life.
+Then I will sometimes tap into a memory of myself engaging in that particular practice in another life.
 This has served me as a sort of confirmation and validation of my own intuition, or connection with my Higher Self, or Spirit.
-This has given me great confidence in that connection and allowed me to relax on my path with full faith that I’m being guided and will eventually get wherever it is I’m supposed to go spiritually and materially in this life.
+This has given me great confidence in that connection and allowed me to relax on my path with full faith that I’m being guided and will eventually get wherever it is I’m supposed to go and learn what I’m supposed to learn in this life.
+Judging by the course of my current path, I’m also thinking that I’m supposed to correct certain things I put into play or encouraged long ago.
 So, that’s what I see as the ultimate purpose in Spirit revealing these things to me, not necessarily for others to know in detail.
 Still I believe it can benefit others, perhaps in doubt of the reality of reincarnation to know that these things are possible.

 Initially I didn’t embrace my dreams in the way that I do now.
 When I first started on this path I wanted to be able to do everything everyone else could.
 If I heard someone say it was possible, and that they could do it, I wanted to be able to do it…like yesterday.
-I was comparing myself to others to the point that I wasn’t appreciating my own natural abilities, and doubting myself.
-Some people are naturally clairvoyant, clairaudient, can see sound, and auras, all kinds of shit.
-These are also things that with work, anyone can develop, just like any ability.
-However, I wasn’t embracing the fact that to enter the akasha and see past lives, something I could do naturally since childhood was beneficial as well.
-So, never compare yourself to other people, especially spiritually, because you are exactly what you’re supposed to be, and you could be overlooking something meant for you, for a specific reason because you’re too busy focusing on others.
+I was comparing myself to others to the point that I wasn’t appreciating my own path, and doubting myself.
+Some people are naturally clairvoyant, clairaudient, telepathic, can see sound, and auras, all kinds of cool shit.
+However, now I know that my experience is what’s beneficial TO ME, and when I questioned myself I really couldn’t even think of a good reason I wanted to do those other things except thinking it was what made someone spiritual or “powerful”.
+At that time I also didn’t understand that literally everyone is a spiritual being.
+We are all fragments of the Divine, God, or whatever you identify with.
+Nothing determines that but your existence.
+We are all the exact expressions we are meant to be, we only have to realize it.
+I wanted to share that lesson I learned so hopefully no one reading this feels that way.
+Never compare yourself to other people.
+You could be overlooking something meant for you, for a specific reason because you’re too busy focusing on others.
 So, with my fascination of dreams, it’s no wonder my first novel, “Lucid Lou”, is dream focused.
-It’s finally done, and I can’t wait to share it with everyone really soon 🙂
+It’s finally done, and I can’t wait to share it with everyone really soon. 😊